Cancer Research UK logo.

 Try to buy products before you start your treatment.
 You might be tired and not feel like shopping once treatment starts.
 It will also be easier to find products that match your natural eyebrow colour and give you time to practice before the hair falls out.

 Choose a colour that is similar to your hair or wig colour if your hair has already fallen out.
 You can test the colour on the back of your hand.
-Grey, browns and soft black colours suit most people.
 There are different types of products and each has its own pros and cons.
 You might be able to use the same eyeshadow to replace your eyebrows and define your eyes.
+You can ask at a make up counter for help if you aren’t sure what to use.

 Start by washing the eyebrow area.
 This removes the skin's natural oils or extra moisturiser and helps the make up to stay in place.
-Applying eye primer or a light dusting of loose powder can also help make up to last longer.
+Applying eye primer or a small amount of foundation can also help make up to last longer.

 Eyebrow stencil packs